 The Board has established a Risk Management Committee to oversee the Company's risk management systems, policies, practices and plans on behalf of the Board and report the results of its activities to the Board.
 The Risk Management Committee currently comprises three Non-Executive Directors.
+The Chairman of the Risk Management Committee is Mr Johnstone, a Non-Executive Director.
+The other members of the Committee are Mr Askew and Mr Freestone who both are Non-Executive Directors.
+Mr Freestone became a member of the Risk Management Committee during the 2016 financial year, following the departure from the Committee by Mr Rowe, who resigned as a Non-Executive Director on 31 March 2016.

-During the year, Mr Johnstone was appointed to the Chair of the Committee to replace Mr Askew who retired from the Chair but who continues to serve as a member of the Committee.
-Mr Rowe is the other Non-Executive Director serving on the Committee.
-The Board considers all of the Non-Executive Directors to be independent.
+The Board considers all of the Non-Executive Directors on the Committee to be independent.
 The composition of the Risk Management Committee satisfies the Board's requirements in performing the Committee's function given the size and complexity of the business at present.
 The Executive Chairman and the Chief Operating Officer attend Committee meetings at the discretion of the Committee, along with the General Manager for Health, Safety, Environment and Risk, who is regularly invited to attend and present at these meetings.
 Other Board members are invited to attend these meetings.